Pre-College Summer Opportunities for Students with Learning Differences.

 Preparing for the Transition Out of High School

-This article is intended to provide information about some of the summer program options that have been designed for students with learning differences.
+This article is intended to provide information about some of the summer pre-college program options that have been designed for students with learning differences and autism.
 It is important to note that the list of programs in this article is not meant to be exhaustive or comprehensive.

 Sample of Summer Pre-College Programs Designed for Students with Learning Differences